 Much of the social action in Louisville happens on Fourth Street in downtown, where you will find local theaters and entertainment; a variety of restaurants serving up authentic homemade Southern cuisine; and seven blocks of shops, historic hotels, and the riverfront activities on the Ohio River.

-For outdoor recreation, you can take a walk or bike ride along part of the 100-mile loop around the city or sit and relax in the 85-acre green space at the waterfront park.
+For outdoor recreation, you can take a walk or bike ride along part of the 100-mile loop around the city or sit and relax after a day of sightseeing in the 85-acre green space at the waterfront park.

 The city of Lexington is considered the horse capital of the world.
 It is the place to visit to experience the history of Thoroughbred racing that goes back for several centuries in the city.